BonsonW/slow5curl/docs/commands.md

 slow5curl reads https://url/to/file1.blow5
 ```

-* `--cache PATH`:<br/>
+* `--cache FILE`:<br/>
-    Save the downloaded index to specified path.
+    Save the downloaded index to the specified path.
 This can be referenced later to avoid downloading the same index file.

 ## GLOBAL OPTIONS